CyVerse-learning-materials/learning-materials-home/docs/vice/quick-jupyter.md

 Jupyter notebooks (`.ipynb`) combine code with narrative text (Markdown), equations (LaTeX), images and interactive visualizations.

-To create a notebook, click the `+` button, this opens the new Launcher tab.
+To create a notebook, click the `+` button which opens the new Launcher tab.

 The JupyterLab Datascience containers have three pre-installed kernels: Python3, Julia, and R.